ppant/DS-Algos-Python/README.md

 # Bubble Sort Implementation
 The bubble sort makes multiple passes through a list.
 It compares adjacent items and exchanges those that are out of order.
 Each pass through the list places the next largest value in its proper place.
 In essence, each item “bubbles” up to the location where it belongs.
+* Regardless of how the items are arranged in the initial list, n−1 passes will be made to sort a list of size n, so 1 pass n-1 comparisons, 2 pass n-2 comparions and n-1 is 1 comparions.
+* A bubble sort is often considered the most inefficient sorting method since it must exchange items before the final location is known.
+These “wasted” exchange operations are very costly.
+However, because the bubble sort makes passes through the entire unsorted portion of the list, it has the capability to do something most sorting algorithms cannot.
+In particular, if during a pass there are no exchanges, then we know that the list must be sorted.
+A bubble sort can be modified to stop early if it finds that the list has become sorted.
+This means that for lists that require just a few passes, a bubble sort may have an advantage in that it will recognize the sorted list and stop.
+* Performance:
+        - Worst case: O(n2) n-square
+        - Best case: O(n)
+        - Average case: O(n2) n-square
 ```python
 arr = [2,7,1,8,5,9,11,35,25]
 bubble_sort(arr)